 Achieving low-cost, highly efficient perovskite solar cells

-CHEOPS was a research project running from 2016 until 2019 and co-funded by the European research and innovation programme Horizon 2020.
+CHEOPS was a research project running from 2016 until 2019, co-funded by the European research and innovation programme Horizon 2020.
 The project aimed to develop materials and production processes for both up-scaling the perovskite photovoltaics technology and producing high efficiency solar cells in a tandem configuration.
 The CHEOPS project pioneered the making of a novel type of solar “tandem cells” which are both cheaper to produce and more efficient than any other solar energy technology on the market.

 CHEOPS’ tandem cells are transforming rays from the sun into electricity with world-record efficiency.
 It is a game changer for the green energy transition in Europe as well as a promising new export product to world markets.
 CHEOPS has contributed to advance the sustainable transformation in Europe as a showcase example for academic/industry innovation.

 The primary project goals of CHEOPS was to optimise photovoltaic solar cells with perovskite in its active layer, since these have great potential for large scale production at low costs.
 In CHEOPS we therefore focus on the three major challenges: 1) up-scaling of the technology, 2) developing of perovskite/silicon tandem cells and 3) assessment of potential benefits, risks and impacts.
 Read more

 The work in CHEOPS was documented in a range of scientific publications.
 In this way, CHEOPS has laid the foundation for a number of follow-up projects and contributed actively to maintain European leadership in the development and commercialisation of perovskite photovoltaic technologies.
 Read more